KittyGiraudel/site/_posts/2021-03-13-gorillas-nav-a-case-study.md

 This property is not without pitfalls though.
 Because the actual list is absolutely positioned, we could not set the backdrop filter on the `<nav>` container, because the list would end up with no background when open (against, absolutely positioned).

-We thought about setting it on both the nav and the list, but for some awkward reasons, nested backdrop-filter do not work on Chrome, the list end up with no blur—fine on Safari though.
+We thought about setting it on both the nav and the list, but for some awkward reasons, nested backdrop-filter do not work on Chrome, the list end up with no blur — fine on Safari though.
 Don’t ask me why.

 So we ended up applying the filter on both the toggle and the list (thus covering the whole nav area with blur).
 As a result, we unfortunately end up with a thin yet noticeable line where the 2 blur areas meet.
 Sad, but I guess there is no way out.